-At The Health Lodge, we offer physical ultrasound therapy that provides deep heating to soft tissue structures in the body.
-By using deep heat on the body’s muscles, tendons and ligaments, there will be a marked increase in circulation which will in turn, help the healing process and decrease the pain associated with these tissues.
+At our Hillingdon health clinic we offer physical ultrasound therapy that provides deep heating to soft tissue structures in the body.
+By using deep heat on the body’s muscles, tendons and ligaments, there will be a marked increase in circulation which will help the healing process and decrease the pain associated with these tissues.

 How Does Ultrasound Therapy Work?

-Treatments usually last for approximately 3-5 minutes.
-In the most acute cases, they can be repeated 1-2 times daily, whereas in more chronic cases, treatments will be undertaken less frequently.
+Standard treatments usually last for approximately 3-5 minutes.
+In most acute cases however, they can be repeated 1-2 times daily, whereas in more chronic cases, treatments will be undertaken less frequently.

-A patient can completely relax during an ultrasound therapy treatment because they will feel no physical pain.
-At worst, they might perhaps experience a slight warming sensation or tingly around the area that is being treated.
+A patient can completely relax during ultrasound therapy as they will feel no physical pain.
+During treatment the patient might perhaps experience a slight warming sensation or tingly around the area that is being treated.

 What are the Benefits of Ultrasound Therapy?